Hyradus/academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Giacomo Nodjoumi is a PhD student of Planetary Geology at Constructor University Bremen.
-His research interests include landform detection through Deep Learning and Computer Vision, Subsurface Sounding Radar data analysis for mesh generation and analysis.
+He is interested in using Deep Learning and Computer Vision to detect landforms and analyzing Subsurface Sounding Radar data for mesh generation.
 {style="text-align: justify;"}